Shinichi1125/Pictionarizer/README.md

 # Pictionarizer
 An app that helps users strengthen their vocabulary with images and contexts in learning a foreign language

+"Picture" + "Dictionary" + "-er" -> Pictionarizer

+Create your own dictionary by images and stories!

 # URL
 [http://pictionarizer.work](http://pictionarizer.work)